Wild Rice Salad

 Roast the carrots in the oven until tender:

-You’ll also want to get the wild rice cooking, and I like to use either a rice cooker or the Instant Pot (affiliate).
+You’ll also want to get the wild rice cooking, and I like to use either a rice cooker or the Instant Pot (affiliate) for the job.

 Using the rice cooker is as simple as combining rinsed wild rice and water and turning the machine on (I have success using both the brown rice and white rice setting).
 It’s comparably similar with the Instant Pot.